 These might include the loan origination fees, appraisal fees, and credit reports.
 Premiums for hazard and mortgage insurance are usually paid at closing.
 Also, prepaid interest will be collected for the period between closing and the end of the purchase month.

-Title costs pay for the search of public records to determine if the property you want to purchase is free from any other ownership or liens.
+Title costs pay for the search of public records to determine if the property you want to purchase is free from any other ownership, liens or other encumbrances.
 Recording and transfer fees cover the legal recording of the deed and mortgage with the local governmental agencies as well as the transfer taxes ( doc stamps).

 Determine your monthly payment

-The good news is that in recent years, many new programs have offered special opportunities for those who can't meet the usual credit qualifications for mortgage loans.
+The good news is that in recent years, many new programs have offered special opportunities for those who can’t meet the usual credit qualifications for mortgage loans.
 Some of these programs are Federal and others are state-sponsored or even local in nature.
 Some require you to receive credit counseling and attend education seminars on how to manage money.
-The point is that you should not be discouraged by the complexities of the process as there are devoted Lenders and REALTORS who are ready and eager to help you.
+The point is that you should not be discouraged by the complexities of the process as there are devoted Lenders and agents like the Bill Leighty Group who are ready and eager to help you.